 The cloud has been embraced for its reliability and scalability, as well as a breadth of security benefits.
 However, just because the cloud can be more secure, organizations aren't guaranteed protection from data breaches and security threats.
-This article dives into how companies can protect themselves and mitigate damage from a variety of security threats in 2021.
+This article dives into how companies can protect themselves and mitigate damage from a variety of security threats.

 Why Should You Care About Cloud Security?